 Introduction

 Elephants are the largest extant terrestrial animals and rely on their trunks to acquire huge amounts of food.
 The trunk is a fusion organ of the nose and upper lip.
-Nose lip fusion occurs in the fourth month of elephant fetal development (Fischer & Trautmann, 1987; Schulz et al., in prep).
-The trunk is an immensely muscular structure (Cuvier and Dumeril, 1838; Shoshani, 1982) that contains about 90,000 muscle fascicles (Longren et al., 2023).
+Nose lip fusion occurs in the fourth month of elephant fetal development (Fischer & Trautmann, 1987; Schulz et al., 2023).
+The trunk is an immensely muscular structure (Cuvier, 1796; Cuvier and Dumeril, 1838; Shoshani, 1982) that contains about 90,000 muscle fascicles (Longren et al., 2023).
 Not surprisingly, the trunk’s prime motor control structure, the facial nucleus, is very large (Maseko et al., 2013) and shows an elaborate cellular architecture (Kaufmann et al., 2022).
 Trunks have prominent folds that differ between African (Loxodonta africana) and Asian (Elephas maximus) elephants (Schulz et al., in prep).
 Interestingly, the object-grasping behavior of African and Asian elephants differs considerably.
 Asian elephants have a single trunk finger and tend to wrap their trunk around objects, whereas African elephants prefer pinching objects with their two trunk fingers (Racine, 1980).
 Elephants are skillful with their trunks (Shoshani, 1992), have a high tactile sensitivity (Dehnhardt, Friese, and Sachser, 1997), and even acquire dexterous manipulative behaviors such as banana peeling (Kaufmann et al., 2023).
-Tactile feedback is of great significance for trunk behaviors, because elephants have only limited visual abilities.
+Tactile feedback is of great significance for trunk behaviors because elephants have only limited visual abilities.
 Recently, Deiringer et al. (2023) investigated trunk whiskers and observed use-dependent whisker lateralization, dense whisker arrays on the trunk tip and the ventral trunk, and marked whisker differences between African and Asian elephants.
 The sensory periphery of elephant trunks was investigated in a landmark study by Rasmussen & Munger (1996), who described dense innervation patterns in the elephant fingertip.
 The whole elephant trunk is massively innervated by large trigeminal ganglia (Sprinz, 1952; Purkart et al., 2022).
+The cerebellum of elephants is very large both in relative and absolute terms (Maseko et al., 2012) and it is believed to be an important part of the control of the trunk movement, as a sensory and motor processing area (Maseko et al., (2013).
+The turning point in the investigation of the mammalian trigeminal system was the description of the cortical whisker barrels by Woolsey & Van der Loss (1970 and this work informed our approach to the elephant brainstem.
+The recognition of the cortical barrel pattern has led to thousands of follow-up studies, which included the discovery of whisker-related thalamic so-called barreloids (Van der Loos, 1976) and whisker-related units in the trigeminal brainstem, so-called barrelettes (Belford & Killackey, 1979; Ma, 1991).
+As shown by Belford & Killackey (1979) and Ma (1991) the brainstem contains several topographic trigeminal representations, which repeat in anterior to posterior direction.
+Specifically, these studies identified the most anterior one as the largest sensory trigeminal representation (the nucleus principalis) and several smaller more posterior trigeminal sensory nuclei.
+We will adopt the trigeminal terminology established by these authors (Belford & Killackey, 1979; Ma, 1991).

 A variety of excellent studies have investigated the cellular statistics of elephant brains and indicated elephant brains are not simply scaled-up mouse brains.
 Specifically, investigators found much lower neuronal densities in elephant brains than in rodents (Haug, 1987; Herculano-Houzel et al., 2014).
 A prominent difference between small and large brains is the increased amounts of white matter in larger brains.
 Myelin sheaths, which give white matter its whitish shine, and the enwrapped axons are usually thought to form a supply and connectivity system, an idea we will question in our study.

 We pursued the following questions: (i) Can candidate regions for the elephant trigeminal trunk representation be identified? (ii) If yes, can multiple sensory trigeminal nuclei be identified as in other mammals? (iii) What is the neuroanatomical structure of the elephant brainstem trunk representations? (iv) Do the elaborate myelin structures in the elephant trigeminal nuclei form an axonal supply system? (v) How does the organization of elephant brainstem trunk representations relate to the differential trunk morphology and grasping behavior of African and Asian elephants?
 We tentatively identified an elephant brainstem trunk module characterized by intense metabolism and vascularization.
 The putative trunk module contains a myelin map of trunk folds.
-The myelin map allows precise mapping of the neural topography of the trunk representation and reveals species differences between African and Asian elephants.
+This myelin map allows precise mapping of the neural topography of the trunk representation and reveals species differences between African and Asian elephants.

 Results